momoka0122y/draft-dnsop-3901bis/draft-momoka-dnsop-3901bis.md

 - "dual-stack name server": A name server that is both an "IPv4 name server" and also an "IPv6 name server".

+# IP Version Support Related Challenges for DNS Resolution

-# Name Space Fragmentation: following the referral chain
+## Name Space Fragmentation: following the referral chain

 A resolver that tries to look up a name starts out at the root, and follows referrals until it is referred to a name server that is